uchicago-cloud/uchicago-cloud.github.io/sessions/session7/index.md

 ### Due Date ####
-Assignment 4 is due ** October 30st, 2019 at 5:29pm.** Use the assignment repos in GitHub to submit your assignment.
+Assignment 4 is due **October 30th, 2019 at 5:29pm.** Use the assignment repos in GitHub to submit your assignment.
 Please include the URL of the Firebase applications in their respective README.md file.